pulumi/pulumi-tf-provider-boilerplate/README.md

         Default: &tfbridge.DefaultInfo{
             Value: true,
         },
-    // Reanmed environment variables can be accounted for like so:
+    // Renamed environment variables can be accounted for like so:
     "apikey": {
         Default: &tfbridge.DefaultInfo{
             EnvVars: []string{"FOO_API_KEY"},
         },
     ```

-1. Build the provider and ensure there are no warnings about unmapped resources and no warnings about unmaped data sources:
+6. Build the provider and ensure there are no warnings about unmapped resources and no warnings about unmapped data sources:

     ```bash
     make provider
     ```

-    You may see warnings about documentation and examples.
+    You may see warnings about documentation and examples, including "unexpected code snippets".
 These can be safely ignored for now.
 Pulumi will add additional documentation on mapping docs in a future revision of this guide.

-1. Build the SDKs in the various languages Pulumi supports:
+7. Build the SDKs in the various languages Pulumi supports:

     ```bash
     make build_sdks
     ```

-1. Ensure the SDK is a proper go module:
+8. Ensure the Golang SDK is a proper go module:

     ```bash
-    cd sdk && go mod tidy && popd
+    cd sdk && go mod tidy && cd -
     ```

     This will pull in the correct dependencies in `sdk/go.mod` as well as setting the dependency tree in `sdk/go.sum`.

-1. Finally, ensure the provider code conforms to Go standards:
+9. Finally, ensure the provider code conforms to Go standards:

     ```bash
     make lint_provider